Lamb waves: Zero-order modes

-The higher-order modes
+Higher-order modes

 As the frequency is raised, the higher-order wave modes make their appearance in addition to the zero-order modes.
 Each higher-order mode is “born” at a resonant frequency of the plate, and exists only above that frequency.
-For example, in a 3/4 inch (19mm) thick steel plate at a frequency of 200 kHz, the first four Lamb wave modes are present and at 300 kHz, the first six.
+For example, in a 3/4 inch (19mm) thick steel plate at a frequency of 200 kHz, the first four Lamb wave modes are present, and at 300 kHz, the first six.
 The first few higher-order modes can be distinctly observed under favorable experimental conditions.
 Under less than favorable conditions they overlap and can not be distinguished.

 The higher-order Lamb modes are characterized by nodal planes within the plate, parallel to the plate surfaces.
 Each of these modes exists only above a certain frequency which can be called its "nascent frequency".
 There is no upper frequency limit for any of the modes.
 The nascent frequencies can be pictured as the resonant frequencies for longitudinal or shear waves propagating perpendicular to the plane of the plate, i.e.

 where n is any positive integer.
 Here c can be either the longitudinal wave velocity or the shear wave velocity, and for each resulting set of resonances the corresponding Lamb wave modes are alternately symmetrical and antisymmetric.
 The interplay of these two sets results in a pattern of nascent frequencies that at first glance seems irregular.
 For example, in a 3/4 inch (19mm) thick steel plate having longitudinal and shear velocities of 5890 m/s and 3260 m/s respectively, the nascent frequencies of the antisymmetric modes A1 and A2 are 86 kHz and 310 kHz respectively, while the nascent frequencies of the symmetric modes S1, S2 and S3 are 155 kHz, 172 kHz and 343 kHz respectively.